Zncrw/Calories_web_app/README.md

 <p> All used libraries and their versions you can find in requirements.txt file. </p>

 <h2> Showcase: </h2>
-<p>At start you will get to the homepage</p>
+<p align="center">At start you will get to the homepage</p>
 <br>
 <img src="img.png">
 <br>
-<p>After clicking on link you will be redirected on form, where app needs some your information to get results.</p>
+<p align="center">After clicking on link you will be redirected on form, where app needs some your information to get results.</p>
 <br>
 <img src="img_1.png">
 <br>

-<p>And finally after clicking to "Calculate" button you will get the result shown bellow</p>
+<p align="center">And finally after clicking to "Calculate" button you will get the result shown bellow</p>
 <img src="img_2.png">